What kind of student is The Sierra School for?

 Does The Sierra School offer financial aid?

 Yes!
 Financial aid is integral to the Sierra School social mission.
 We know that motivated students come from all cultural and socioeconomic backgrounds.
-At least 70% of our students will be granted full or partial scholarships in our third year.
+At least 70% of our students will be granted full or partial scholarships in our fourth year.
 Scholarships are determined carefully, and reviewed and renewed annually.
 They are funded by individual sponsors, people like you as well as foundation grants.
-Financial aid awards are offered to very motivated, promising, under-resourced students whose families can prove financial need through our estudio socio-economico standard financial aid application.
+Financial aid awards are offered to very motivated, promising, under-resourced students whose families can prove financial need through our "estudio socio-economico" standard financial aid application.

 What are the Great Books?